EVERSE-ResearchSoftware/RSQKit/pages/contribute/working_with_git.md

     cd RSQKit

-To run the website locally, you can either use {% tool "docker" %} or use Jekyll directly after installing various dependencies.
+To run the website locally, you can either use Docker or use Jekyll directly after installing various dependencies.

 ### Run using Docker